digital-asset/lib-daml-jvm-test/README.md

 If the boolean argument (`exact`) is true, each incoming contract must match at least one predicate.
 Otherwise, it may skip several events until all predicates are matched.

+### Running tests

+The library uses JUnit4 to provide its functionalities.
+Several build systems (e.g. Maven, Sbt) support running JUnit tests easily.
+In Maven, one can use either *maven-failsafe-plugin* or *maven-surefire-plugin* to run tests using this test library.
+To configure any of these, use the official documentation, to run, execute `mvn verify`.
+Example open source DAML reference applications using this plugin via Maven: [Bond issuance](https://github.com/digital-asset/ex-bond-issuance), [Healthcare](https://github.com/digital-asset/ex-healthcare-claims-processing), [Supply Chain](https://github.com/digital-asset/ex-supply-chain).
-© 2019 Digital Asset (Switzerland) GmbH and/or its affiliates.
+© 2020 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.